 The signature of the debtor on a redemption agreement will be deemed authorization for the creditor to file a joint motion for approval of the redemption agreement.
 A motion to approve a redemption agreement must include:

-a copy of the redemption agreement,
+a copy of the redemption agreement;

-a copy of the instruments creating and perfecting the security interest, and
+a copy of the instruments creating and perfecting the security interest; and

-a complete description of the property including the present location and condition of the property, the date of purchase, the original purchase price, the amount paid to date, the outstanding balance still due, and any other information necessary for the Court to determine the appropriateness of the redemption agreement.
+a complete description of the property, the present location and condition of the property, the date of purchase, the original purchase price, the amount paid to date, the outstanding balance still due, and any other information necessary for the Court to determine the appropriateness of the redemption agreement.

 PART VII– ADVERSARY PROCEEDINGS